elvisshayhwa/CMIDAT01K_IOT_Temperature-HumidityDectector/README.md

 ## Hardware Setup
 In this section, the process of connecting DHT22 sensor to Raspberry Pi is described
 ### Overview of DHT22 (refer to diagram of DHT22 with numbered pins)
-DHT22 is a sensor which ables to detect humidity in % and temperature in °C. DHT22
+DHT22 is a sensor which ables to detect humidity in % and temperature in °C. DHT22 pinout descriptions are as follows:
+- Pin 1 = VCC, power supply
+- Pin 2 = SDA, data out
+- Pin 3 = N/C, do not connect
+- Pin 4 = GND, ground

 Recommendation: